BradyAJohnston/MolecularNodes/docs/tutorials/04_starfiles.md

 ![](https://i.imgur.com/aj7wCXP.png)

 Then you can select a starfile, optionally assign it a name, and click the `Load` button.
 For the puproses of this tutorial you can choose the data file of iteration 16 of the Refine3D job 29 `Refine3D/job029/run_it016_data.star`.
 The initial expected result is the creation of a new object in the MolecularNodes collection, which initially will show the position and rotation of particles as RGB-colored axes.
-You might want to switch the shading mode to `rendered` and disable the background prop in the default scene.
+You will want to switch the shading mode to `rendered` and disable the background prop in the default scene.

 ![](https://i.imgur.com/9THusDv.png)